 What are the Current Leading Causes of Car Accidents in the United States?May 30, 2020

 It is estimated that there are six million car accidents each year in the United States, and three million car accident victims suffer injuries.
 Shockingly, 90 people die every day in car accidents.
-To reduce the number of car accidents, it is important to recognize the main causes.
+To reduce the number of car accidents, it is important to recognize the leading causes.

 There are various elements that contribute to a car crash, and it may seem that the main cause is negligent behavior.
 In some cases, outside variables cause car accidents, such as poor road maintenance, dangerous weather, and auto defects.
 Car accidents are complex, and sometimes liability is unclear.
 However, what are the main causes of car accidents in the United States, and are they preventable?
 In most cases, drivers can help prevent car accidents by practicing safe driving.